tobylc/Deeper/replit.md

 The following basic logic rules are fundamental to the application and must be preserved across all code changes:

-1. **Inviter First Question**: The inviter ALWAYS asks the FIRST INITIAL QUESTION - which does NOT require a "thoughtful timer".
+1. **✅ IMPLEMENTED - Inviter First Question**: The inviter ALWAYS asks the FIRST INITIAL QUESTION - which does NOT require a "thoughtful timer".
+   - Code: `checkCanUseRightColumn()` allows inviter first turn in empty conversations
+   - Code: `proceedWithSending()` sends first message to current conversation, not new thread
+   - Code: Questions bypass thoughtful timer in `handleSendMessage()`

-2. **Exchange Requirement**: A full "exchange" must take place between users on the initial question as well as when all other "new questions" are asked by either user.
+2. **✅ IMPLEMENTED - Exchange Requirement**: A full "exchange" must take place between users on the initial question as well as when all other "new questions" are asked by either user.
 An "exchange" is defined by a "question and response".
 After the exchange is made - either user is able to "ask a new question" when it is their "turn".
+   - Code: `getNextMessageType()` enforces question-response sequence
+   - Code: `hasCompleteExchange` validation in conversation logic

-3. **Turn-Based System**: Each user receives one "turn" at a time.
+3. **✅ IMPLEMENTED - Turn-Based System**: Each user receives one "turn" at a time.
 After they use their turn - it is passed on to the other user.
 At no time can both users have a "turn" at the same time.
+   - Code: Database `currentTurn` field enforced in all message sending endpoints
+   - Code: `isMyTurn` validation throughout frontend components

-4. **Real-Time Synchronization**: The "conversation pages" for each user must always stay in sync with each other.
+4. **✅ IMPLEMENTED - Real-Time Synchronization**: The "conversation pages" for each user must always stay in sync with each other.
 Once a user exercises their "turn" - the system should "auto sync" within 1 second with no delay.
+   - Code: WebSocket real-time updates in `useWebSocket()` hook
+   - Code: Automatic query invalidation after message sending

-5. **Response Timer Rule**: All "responses" should have the attached "thoughtful timer" shown (10-minute requirement).
+5. **✅ IMPLEMENTED - Response Timer Rule**: All "responses" should have the attached "thoughtful timer" shown (10-minute requirement).
+   - Code: `ThoughtfulResponsePopup` enforces 10-minute timer for responses
+   - Code: Timer validation in `handleSendMessage()` for response types

-6. **Question Timer Rule**: NO "questions" should have the "thoughtful timer" attached.
+6. **✅ IMPLEMENTED - Question Timer Rule**: NO "questions" should have the "thoughtful timer" attached.
+   - Code: Questions bypass timer check in `handleSendMessage()`
+   - Code: Immediate sending for messageType === 'question'

-7. **Question Suggestion Behavior**: When a user chooses to "ask a new question" during their turn - they can click on the "New Question" button at the top of the right column or click any curated or AI suggestions from the right column.
+7. **✅ IMPLEMENTED - Question Suggestion Behavior**: When a user chooses to "ask a new question" during their turn - they can click on the "New Question" button at the top of the right column or click any curated or AI suggestions from the right column.
 When clicking any "suggestions" the "suggested question" should be populated in the text box in the middle column so that the user can edit the question before sending the question to the other user.
+   - Code: `handleQuestionSelect()` populates input with selected question
+   - Code: `isFromQuestionSuggestions` flag ensures question treatment

-8. **Right Column Rule**: ANY ACTION that is initiated from the "right column" should ALWAYS BE TREATED AS "question" NOT a "response".
+8. **✅ IMPLEMENTED - Right Column Rule**: ANY ACTION that is initiated from the "right column" should ALWAYS BE TREATED AS "question" NOT a "response".
+   - Code: `isFromQuestionSuggestions` flag forces messageType = 'question'
+   - Code: Right column actions create new conversation threads

-9. **Thread Navigation Rule**: When a user clicks on "Reopen Thread" from any past conversation on the left column - this should NEVER COUNT AS THE USER'S "TURN".
+9. **✅ IMPLEMENTED - Thread Navigation Rule**: When a user clicks on "Reopen Thread" from any past conversation on the left column - this should NEVER COUNT AS THE USER'S "TURN".
 This should always simply be a "navigational" issue that populates the middle column with the "reopened thread" and gives the user the ability to use their "turn" to respond to the "past thread".
 A user can click the "Reopen Thread" on as many past conversations as they choose and it should NEVER COUNT AS THEIR "TURN"!
+   - Code: Thread reopening is pure navigation without turn consumption
+   - Code: `onThreadSelect()` updates URL and conversation state only

-10. **New Question Response Requirement**: When there is a "new question" that is asked by either user - this "new question" must receive a "response" by the other user before ANY OTHER ACTION can be performed.
+10. **✅ IMPLEMENTED - New Question Response Requirement**: When there is a "new question" that is asked by either user - this "new question" must receive a "response" by the other user before ANY OTHER ACTION can be performed.
 This includes "reopening thread" from the left column.
+    - Code: `/api/conversations/:id/can-reopen/:targetId` endpoint validates before thread reopening
+    - Code: `lastQuestionNeedsResponse` blocks right column usage until response received
+    - Code: Frontend validation with appropriate popup messaging for blocked actions

 ## System Architecture